ben174/tictactoe/README.md

 ### Moving forward

 There are a couple rules in Wikipedia's algorithm that I didn't fully implement.
-The game remains unbeatable, but if the algorithm it would have resulted in less draws.
+The game remains unbeatable, but if the algorithm was implemented in its entirety, it would have resulted in less draws.

 There could be more error checking in the initializer.
 To ensure that there aren't an uneven number of X's vs O's.
 Again, trusting the client in this case.